mykle1/MMM-Cocktails/README.md

 ![](nopic.jpg)

-##
-Every day you get a new drink with instructions on how to make it, including the ingredients, the glass it should be served in, and a picture of what it should look like.
-Think of it as "The Drink of the Day!"

 ## Info

 * Completely configurable.
 The .css file included helps you modify size of image, text, color, any way you like it.